authzforce/fiware/doc/UserAndProgrammersGuide.rst

     * ``urn:ow2:authzforce:feature:pdp:core:strict-attribute-issuer-match``: strict matching of attribute ``Issuer`` values in XACML Requests against corresponding attribute designators' ``Issuer`` values in policies.
 This means that an ``<AttributeDesignator>`` without ``Issuer`` only matches request Attributes without ``Issuer`` (and same AttributeId, Category...).
 This mode is not fully compliant with `XACML 3.0 Core specifcation of AttributeDesignator (§5.29) <http://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html#_Toc325047134>`_, in the case that the Issuer is indeed not present on a AttributeDesignator, but it may perform better and is recommended when all AttributeDesignators have an Issuer.
 Reminder: `XACML 3.0 Core specifcation of AttributeDesignator (§5.29)`_ says: *If the Issuer is not present in the attribute designator, then the matching of the attribute to the named attribute SHALL be governed by AttributeId and DataType attributes alone.*
     * ``urn:ow2:authzforce:feature:pdp:core:xpath-eval``: enables support for XACML AttributeSelectors and datatype ``urn:oasis:names:tc:xacml:3.0:data-type:xpathExpression``.
 If this feature is disabled, only standard `XACML 3.0 Core datatypes <http://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html#_Toc325047233>`_ marked *M*, i.e. mandatory, are supported.
 Since ``xpathExpression`` is optional in the standard, it is therefore not supported unless this feature is enabled. **This feature is experimental and may have a negative impact on performance.
 Use with caution.**

-* Type ``urn:ow2:authzforce:feature-type:pdp:request-filter``: XACML (Individual) Request filter (*Individual* means that even if the XACML Multiple Decision Profile is active, the request filter applies to each *Individual* Decision Request as defined in the Profile).
-As a convention, request filter IDs with suffix ``-lax`` allow multivalued attributes in form of duplicate Attribute elements (with same meta-data) in the same Attributes element of a Request, in order to accept multivalued attributes in conformance with `XACML 3.0 Core specification of Multivalued attributes (§7.3.3) <http://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html#_Toc325047176>`_.
-Request filter IDs with suffix ``-strict`` do not allow this behavior, i.e. multivalued attributes must be formed by grouping all AttributeValue elements in the same Attribute element (instead of duplicate Attribute elements), therefore they do not fully comply with `XACML 3.0 Core specification of Multivalued attributes (§7.3.3)`_.
+* Type ``urn:ow2:authzforce:feature-type:pdp:request-preproc``: XACML (Individual) Request preprocessor (*Individual* means that even if the XACML Multiple Decision Profile is active, the request preprocessor applies to each *Individual* Decision Request as defined in the Profile).
+As a convention, request preprocessor IDs with suffix ``-lax`` allow multivalued attributes in form of duplicate Attribute elements (with same meta-data) in the same Attributes element of a Request, in order to accept multivalued attributes in conformance with `XACML 3.0 Core specification of Multivalued attributes (§7.3.3) <http://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html#_Toc325047176>`_.
+Request preprocessor IDs with suffix ``-strict`` do not allow this behavior, i.e. multivalued attributes must be formed by grouping all AttributeValue elements in the same Attribute element (instead of duplicate Attribute elements), therefore they do not fully comply with `XACML 3.0 Core specification of Multivalued attributes (§7.3.3)`_.
 However, they perform usually better than their ``-lax`` counterparts since it simplifies the Request and allows parsing optimizations by the PDP.
-Below is an example of Request that would not be accepted by a ``-strict`` request filter because of duplicate Attribute:
+Below is an example of Request that would not be accepted by a ``-strict`` request preprocessor because of duplicate Attribute:

   .. code-block:: xml
      :linenos: